gisleh/html2txt/README.txt

 This is a Drupal 7 custom module that converts HTML/XHTML to formatted text.

-It is also a simple demonstration of how a moduke may interact with the Drupal 7 form API.
+It is also a simple demonstration of how a Drupal 7 module may interact with the form API.

 Installation